DaveWM/dave-martin-blog/content/posts/running-datomic.md

 * Go to the "One-click apps" tab
 * Choose "Docker 17.09.9-ce on 16.04", and the 2GB/1vCPU size
 * Click "Create"
-* You should now receive an email with the username and password for the droplet
-* You can now SSH to the droplet by running `ssh root@[droplet IP]`, then entering the password
+* Once you've received the username and password via email, you should be able to SSH to the droplet by running `ssh [user]@[droplet IP]` then entering the password

 For security, it's recommended to set up SSH keys to access your droplet, rather than using a username and password.
 If you want to do this, just follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).